KULeuven-Diepenbeek/osc-course/content/ch5-debugging/testing.md

 `export GTEST_DIR=/home/[user]/googletest/googletest`

 And reopen all terminals.
 Verify the above using `echo $GTEST_DIR`, it should print out the path.

+If you are using a different shell, edit your shell's config file.
+If you have no idea which shell you're using, you're probably using Bash.
+Verify with `echo $SHELL` which will likely output `/bin/bash`.

 {{% notice note %}}
 The `-lpthread` linking flag tells the compiler to link the standard threading libraries along with anything else, that are needed by GTest internally.
 We will get back on these in [chapter 6](/ch6-tasks). <br/>